CtrlK

 Completeness

-Explicitly answers both what (crafts headlines, writes summaries, integrates keywords, builds branding) AND when ('Use when optimizing LinkedIn profiles for doctors, physicians, nurses, healthcare professionals, or medical researchers').
+Clearly answers both what ('Crafts compelling headlines, writes professional summaries, integrates healthcare keywords, and builds personal branding') and when ('Use when optimizing LinkedIn profiles for doctors, physicians, nurses, healthcare professionals, or medical researchers') with an explicit 'Use when' clause.

 3 / 3